jab/PRRM/README.rst

 .. [#fn-cws-reader-mode] https://chrome.google.com/webstore/search/reader%20mode?_category=extensions
 .. [#fn-quora-auto-reader-mode] https://www.quora.com/Is-there-any-Android-web-browser-that-will-load-a-webpage-directly-in-reading-mode-like-Pocket-app

-.. [#fn-manual-activation] At least one browser (Safari) allows activating Reader Mode for an entire site, so users don't have to activate it manually as often, but this feature is even less discoverable than the basic Reader Mode feature:
+.. [#fn-manual-activation] At least one browser, Safari, allows activating Reader Mode for an entire site or by default for all sites when possible, so users don't have to activate it manually as often, but these features are even less discoverable than the basic Reader Mode feature:
-   Safari buries per-site Reader Mode in a hidden menu that is only revealed after long-pressing on the "activate Reader Mode" button.
+   Safari buries them in a hidden menu that is only revealed after long-pressing on the "activate Reader Mode" button.
-   So even fewer users know about per-site Reader Mode.
+   So even fewer users know about these.

 .. [#fn-native-awareness] Its availability is only indicated by a small, unlabeled icon in the address bar